 As the FedEx man approached the porch, he said, “Well, she seems pretty well behaved.”

 and my mom answered “Most of the time.”

 My mom really laughed hard too and said, “Oh!
 This Cheetah is Bad Kitty, and as you can see, he is very well behaved.
+In fact, he has a perfect track record when he is told to sit and stay.
 I thought you were talking about Gracey.”